Most ABS MOC exams are given in a computer-based format through Pearson VUE testing services. Please see below for what to expect.

 Taking a Computer Exam

-ABS exams are administered in 90-minute increments or "sessions," with scheduled breaks in between to allow examinees to use the restroom, drink water, etc. The time and number of questions remaining in an exam session will be indicated on the computer screen.
+ABS MOC exams are administered in three 90-minute increments or "sessions," with 10-minute breaks in between the sessions to allow examinees to use the restroom, drink water, etc. The time and number of questions remaining in an exam session will be indicated on the computer screen.

 You may revisit past questions at any time during an exam session, but they must be completed during that session.
 Once an exam session has concluded, you will not be able to review or change items from that session.